 More specifically, you’ll need to pick up Panamanian Spanish—which has some unusual quirks that set it apart from Castilian Spanish (the language spoken in Spain).

-Let’s see what makes Panamanian Spanish so special and learn a few words to get started with this unique variety of Spanish!
+In this post, you’ll see what makes Panamanian Spanish so special and learn 25 terms to get started with this unique variety of Spanish!

 What Exactly Is Panamanian Spanish?

-The language spoken in Panama has been shaped by the country’s indigenous native languages, particularly the Panamanian Ngäbere and Kuna languages.
+Panamanian Spanish is, obviously, the Spanish spoken in Panama.
+It’s been shaped by the country’s indigenous native languages, particularly the Panamanian Ngäbere and Kuna languages.

 There are a few particulars to remember about Panamanian Spanish: